KatPrend/ProjCOP/README.md

 ## Task Allocation

-Blert -
+Blert - Video demonstration

-Dylan -
+Dylan - Create button for powerups store, add board selection for powerup placement, add coin value to buttons, and add color to buttons

 Tyra -

-Veronica -
+Veronica - allow user to put a piece on only their half of the board

-Kathleen -
+Kathleen - Coin display, add button for each piece, make powerup buttons deploy the correct pieces, and link coins to buttons